RESIP.NET

 ChatGPT, Claude, and other AI services monitor access patterns.
 Frequent IP changes easily trigger "unusual activity" detection.
 Static IPs provide a consistent access identity for reliable use.

-Scenario 5: Banking and Payment Platform Operations
+Scenario 5: Enterprise SaaS and Payment Platform Operations

 PayPal, Stripe, and other payment platforms have the strictest IP security requirements.
 Any abnormal IP change can trigger account freezes.
 Static IPs are the only safe choice for payment platform operations.